 In 1987, as described in her introduction below, Alice Winans Egy Woolley published a book which represented more than a quarter century of research on her part.
 She drew on the research papers of Major Ira Winans and also on the then-unpublished work of Oran Clifford Winans.
 Her book is perhaps the best published source of information on our Winans ancestors, although O. C. Winans' book explores certain lines in greater detail than Mrs. Egy.
 Unfortunately, her book quickly went out of print and is available to the public only at LDS Family History Centers as fiche #6088122.
 I'm presenting here transcriptions of Mrs. Egy's introduction and several other pages.
 A data base of persons listed in her book is available at a fellow Winans researcher's web site in GED2HTML format.
+You can also see, at this Carey Family Album site, a spreadsheet listing those persons.

 In February 2007, I acquired a copy of Mrs. Egy's book.
 It was donated by my fifth cousin Wayne Preston, who in turn inherited it from the late Winans researcher Glenna Gandy.
 Glenna was also my fifth cousin and was Wayne's first cousin.
 Mrs. Egy distributed her book in a sturdy loose leaf binder which maintains the pages in good condition, but still makes it easy to remove a page for scanning.
 The pages I'm making available here were first scanned, then digitized.
 I make every effort to correct the minor errors introduced by this process, but nothing's perfect.
 I try to preserve the appearance and style of Alice's book by adding just enough formatting to make it look good on your screen, while not changing her text.
 I provide links here and there within her text to pages elsewhere in this Carey Family Album which contain additional information on the persons she mentions.
 In addition, the Carey Family Album surname indices include an entry for each person mentioned by Mrs. Egy in the pages I've transcribed.
 The entry's link points to the page which contains the first mention of that person in this transcription.
 It also includes the number which she assigned to the individual.